Zamiell/racing-plus/docs/challenges.md

   - Mega Satan - The key pieces are not required; a teleporter will appear in the starting room of The Chest and the Dark Room.
   - Hush - The Blue Baby phase of the fight will be automatically skipped.
   - Mother - The door to Downpour/Dross will appear on the second floor and will be automatically unlocked.
   - Dogma - Will appear in place of Dad's Note.
+Additionally, you cannot warp to Home from Basement 1.

 <br>